 - MADONNA, "Sidewalk Talk".
 Madonna sang backup on former boyfriend Jellybean Benitez's 1985 dance hit, and even wrote it for him.

 - CHRISSIE HYNDE, "Pride (in the Name of Love)".
-While researching this list, I was quite surprised to find this little trivia nugget.
+While researching this list, I was quite surprised to find this little nugget.
 I'd never heard about this before.
 But Pretenders frontwoman Hynde did in fact provide backing vocals for U2's overplayed rock anthem.